MYusufY/ButtonStates/README.md

 ButtonStates button(2); // 2 being the pin number
 ```

-Read that button's actions depending on what you need:
+Read that button's actions depending on what you need.
+These functions need to be called in the main loop to be effective.
 ```cpp
 int userAction = button.triggerSingle(); // detects single clicks (returns 1)
 int userAction = button.triggerDouble(); // detects single and double clicks (returns 2)